MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-automatic-diagnostic-log-collection.md

 ## SAS URL alerts

 There are two types of alerts related to the SAS URL used for automatic log collection.
-Each alert can be resolved by generating a new SAS URL.
+Each alert can be resolved by [generating a new SAS URL](#create-an-azure-blob-container-sas-url).
-For more information, see [Create a blob container SAS URL](azure-stack-create-blob-container-shared-access-signature-url.md).

 - Expiration date approaching